laminlabs/lamin-blog/docs/about.md

 # About

-Lamin Reports publishes reports on data science & engineering in biology (online only, open access).
+Lamin Reports publishes papers on data science & engineering in biology (online only, open access).

-Unlike blog posts, reports require academic attribution of related work and scientific writing.
+Unlike blog posts, reports require academic attribution and scientific writing.

 Unlike traditional journal articles (but like preprints), reports do not undergo a formal peer-review process.